wernerglinka/glinka.dev.2024/src/content/blog/metalsmith-website-behaves-like-single-page-app.md

               npm install @swup/head-plugin
               ```

-              Swup operates primarily within the `<main>` section of a webpage.
+              Swup operates primarily within a webpage's `<main>` section.
 We employ the head plugin to guarantee proper page initialization—ensuring meta tags are refreshed, new stylesheets are loaded, and JavaScript is executed.

               ## Add Swup Attributes to Your Content Pages
               **layout.njk**